CorCenCC/welsh_pos_sem_tagger/README.md

 ```
 $ python path/to/train_tagger.py
 ```
-The expected screen outputs at the `training` stage will be similar to the one shown below:
+A sample of the expected screen outputs at the `training` stage will be similar to the one shown below

 ```Running in Eager mode.
 ----------------------------------------